PhD research writing development opportunities

 Our retreats section also has further information on the thinking behind our events and what to consider if you're planning your own retreat.

-Our events are open to QMUL and non-QMUL PhD students and staff from any discipline.
+Our events are open to QMUL and non-QMUL PhD students from any discipline.

 Drop and give me 20,000 words!

-- Are you a PhD researcher struggling with the writing-up battle?
+- Are you a PhD researcher struggling with the writing battle?

 - Do you put off writing tasks with creative procrastination?

-- Are you finding the writing-up journey isolating and exhausting?
+- Are you finding the writing journey isolating and exhausting?

-Dedicated solely to getting words down on paper (or a computer screen), this program is designed to help students get over that final hurdle, or to kick-start their writing progress if it has stalled.
+Thinking Writing has just what you need – the QMUL Thesis Boot Camp!
+Dedicated solely to getting words down on paper (or a computer screen), this program is designed to help doctoral students get over that final hurdle, or to kick-start their writing if it has stalled.
+The goal for this weekend is to help you generate words, and make progress on your thesis.

 Introductory sessions will include motivational talks, goal setting and strategies for writing quickly and well.
 Support staff will be on hand and catering will be provided to ensure an encouraging, distraction-free environment.
 Attendees will be required to complete pre-program planning activities and to commit to their own tangible aims for the weekend, such as completing a thesis chapter draft or similar.

-If you have any questions about our events, please contact Kelly Peake or Heather Campbell.
+If you have any questions about our events, please contact Kelly Peake or Jack Gain.